-4. Initiating a Breathing-Air Test
+4. Breathing-Air Tests- All

-Having selected the breathing-air standard EN12021 in the configuration screen, to carry out a test press the "Begin Test" icon on the main menu
+Having selected the breathing-air standard EN12021 in the configuration screen, to carry out a test press the "begin test" icon on the main menu

 The unit will automatically calibrate the oxygen cell against the surrounding atmosphere; the unit therefore needs to be in a well ventilated area.